Startups, Tech Culture, and Alcohol: What Gives?

 Photo by Marvin Meyer on unsplash

 At Ria Health, we recognize that alcohol plays a role in some people’s lives, and in society as a whole.
-(We also recognize that some professions6 have a bigger alcohol problem than others.)
+(We also recognize that some professions have a bigger alcohol problem than others.)
 But that doesn’t mean that people should feel pressured to drink, or to feel that if they don’t sign on to drinking culture, then something is wrong with them, especially in the workplace.

 We encourage people to chart their own course, and put alcohol in its proper place in their lives.
 If you or someone you love is having difficulty doing that, give us a call.
 We work with people as individuals, whether they want to stop drinking completely, or learn how to return to more moderate drinking.